-Caramel Apple Pear Crisp is an absolute show-stopper.
-Everyone is familiar with apple crisp but the caramel and pears make it extra special.
-It is still a simple yet tasty dessert that everyone will enjoy with a big scoop of vanilla ice cream melting over the top.
+When I need a showstopper dessert, this Caramel Apple Pear Crisp is a must-have recipe.
+Everyone is familiar with apple crisp but the caramel and pears make it unique.
+It is a twist on a classic dessert that everyone will enjoy with a big scoop of vanilla ice cream melting over the top.
 Easy enough for a weeknight treat but always a hit at Thanksgiving, Christmas, or any holiday meal.

-- Pears– most varieties of pears work for this recipe.
-Bartlett, Bosc, or Anjou are commonly found and pair nicely with apples.
+- Pears– Most varieties of pears work for this recipe.
+Bartlett, Bosc, or Anjou pair nicely with apples.

 - All-purpose flour